Subscribe

 Those stories are common.
 What is rare is a person who was born into slavery and then did all those things, like Hiram Young.

 The unavoidable beginning of Hiram Young’s story is slavery in the United States and particularly in Missouri.
 Homesteaders from the Upper South—Virginia, North Carolina, Kentucky, Tennessee—migrated to the Missouri territory in droves and brought their slaves with them.
-Typically, Missouri slave holding was small-scale—ten slaves or less—but some larger agricultural farms had more.
+Typically, Missouri slave holding was small-scale—ten slaves or fewer—but some larger agricultural farms had more.

 In 1821, Missouri came into the Union under the Missouri Compromise as a slave state.
-High concentrations of slaves were settled along the Missouri River making up as much as 25 percent of the Missouri River valley population preceding emancipation.
+High concentrations of enslaved people were settled along the Missouri River making up as much as 25 percent of the Missouri River valley population preceding emancipation.
 Hiram Young’s story begins there.
 He was one of those slaves.

 “Slavery was very different in Missouri as compared to the Deep South—not nicer, but different,” says Leah Palmer, director of education at the National Frontier Museum in Independence.
 “There were many small slave-holding families whose slaves often came with a particular skill set that was hired out to others.
 All this provided more opportunity for slaves to make additional income and purchase their freedom and the freedom of others—something not customary in the Deep South.”